jbrunton/jbrunton.com/_posts/2025-02-23-our-work-is-too-important-to-take-seriously.md

 A manager who is always serious may be failing at their job.

-This doesn't mean managers should be telling jokes (that could be terrible for everyone involved) &mdash; and it certainly doesn't mean they should be laughing _at_ you &mdash; but it does mean they should be willing to laugh at themselves, and to find grace and humour in the difficult situations we inevitably find ourselves in (especially failures).
+This doesn't mean managers should always be telling jokes (that could be terrible for everyone involved) &mdash; and it certainly doesn't mean they should be laughing _at_ you &mdash; but it does mean they should be willing to laugh at themselves, and to find grace and humour in the difficult situations (especially failures) which we inevitably find ourselves in.